tdba/FDP-Python-Syllabus-Pages/PART I/modules.rst

 Mathematical functions are "pure" and don't have any state --- calculating the square root of 2.0 doesn't depend on any kind of state or history about what happened in the past.
 So the functions are not methods of an object --- they are simply functions that are grouped together in a module called ``math``.

-.. index:: import statement, statement; import

 Creating your own modules
 -------------------------